SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 From this example it is obvious that all microstates possess the same probability equal to 1/6.

 However, Ludwig Boltzmann the founder of statistical thermodynamics, discovered that microstates of different energy does not possess equal probability.
-Within our dice example this would for example be the case if one uses a dice which is unequal in weight on all sides, such that the potential energy due to gravity is different for the various numbers shown by the dice.
+Within our dice example this would for example be the case if one uses a dice which is unequal in mass on all sides, such that the potential energy due to gravity is different for the various numbers shown by the dice.
 Ludwig Boltzmann discovered that the partition in such case takes the form:
 $$
 Q = \sum_{\mathrm{microstates}} e^{\frac{-e}{RT}}
 $$